lackim/appium/README.md

 ```

 This strategy allows you to implement a Page Object structure that you can easily update once you get Appium Inspector working or when you have access to a device with iOS 17.x.

+> **Note on Test Migration**: We are currently migrating tests from the root-level `tests/` directory to `src/tests/`.
+All new tests should be created in the `src/tests/` directory following the organization described above.